Talk about a historical building.: IELTS Speaking Cue Card

 What other historical buildings are significant in Hyderabad?

-Apart from Charminar, Hyderabad has several significant historical buildings like Golconda Fort, Qutb Shahi Tombs, and Chowmohalla Palace.
-Each of these sites has its unique history and architectural style, reflecting the rich cultural heritage of the city.
+Apart from Charminar, Hyderabad is home to several historical buildings like Golconda Fort, Qutb Shahi Tombs, and Chowmohalla Palace.
+Each of these structures has its own unique history and architectural style, reflecting the rich cultural heritage of the city.

 How does Charminar contribute to the local culture?

-Charminar is a cultural hub in Hyderabad, symbolizing the city's history and heritage.
-It hosts various festivals and events, attracting both locals and tourists.
-The surrounding markets and food stalls also contribute to the vibrant atmosphere, making it a focal point for cultural exchange.
+Charminar is a cultural hub in Hyderabad, attracting tourists and locals alike.
+It hosts various festivals and events, and the surrounding markets are vibrant with local crafts and foods, making it a central point for cultural exchange and community gatherings.

 Show all 37 answers